How can I give a good prioritisation to get everything done?

 - Everything else: It goes into the product backlog and can be evaluated by PO in discussions with stakeholders (We will discuss a technique on how to prioritise your product backlog in an upcoming topic).

-A member of any product company probably would agree, that most of the incidents are of 3 third category.
-Some might fall into category 2, bit the least incidents will be of first category.
+A member of any product company probably would agree, that most of the incidents are of the third category.
+Some might fall intosecond category, but the least incidents will be of first category.

 But I am not in a product company